dcSpark/cddl-codegen/README.md

 * No support for sockets
 * No inlined heterogeneous maps as fields - `foo = ( x: { y: uint, z: uint } )`, but is fine for `bar = { y: uint, z: uint }` then `foo = ( x: bar )`.
 * No inlined heterogeneous arrays as fields - `foo: [uint]` is fine but `foo: [uint, tstr]` is not.
-* CDDL generics not supported - just edit the cddl to inline it yourself for now.
 * Keys in struct-type maps are limited to `uint` and text.
 Other types are not found anywhere in `shelley.cddl`.
 * Optional fixed-value fields not properly supported - `(? foo: 5)`
 * Deserialization not supported for maps with nested plain groups - `foo = (uint, uint), bar = { foo, text }` due to maps not being ordered.